Alcamo Marina Massacre: The investigation

 From the start, there were several investigation hypotheses: from red terrorism (there were some claims done by extra-parliamentary groups, but the Red brigades denied responsibility), to the Mafia.
 Suspicion on the Mafia was high because the year before in Alcamo Marina there were two murders which occurred within one month of each other: that of Francesco Paolo Guarrasi, assessor of public works of Alcamo and former DC-affiliated mayor, and that of Antonio Piscitello, the municipal councilor of the town.
-The investigation was led by the then Carabinieri captain Giuseppe Russo, who would later be murdered by the Corleonesi Mafia clan.
+The investigation was led by the then Carabinieri captain Giuseppe Russo, who would later be murdered by the Corleonesi.

 In the end, the investigation shifted to a group of young people from the area, and resulted in the arrest and conviction of four people: Giuseppe Gulotta, Giovanni Mandalà, Gaetano Santangelo and Vincenzo Ferrantelli.
 The first two were sentenced to life in prison, whereas Gaetano Santangelo (arrested only in 1995) and Vincenzo Ferrantelli to 20 years.
 A mechanic from Partinico, considered close to anarchist circles, Giuseppe Vesco, confessed to the massacre and accused the four youngsters, only to retract his testimony immediately afterwards: he was found mysteriously hanged in his jail cell some months afterwards, despite having only one hand.

 Mandalà died of natural causes after years of jail in 1998, whereas Santangelo (until 1995, when he was arrested) and Ferrantelli, from an appeal to the next, fled Italy to Brazil and obtained the status of refugees there.
 Gulotta spent about 22 years in jail, before being granted parole and the revision of the trial.
 Only on 22 July 2010, after 22 years of detention, Gulotta was in fact released from jail on probation.
 Gulotta, Santangelo and Ferrantelli obtained a new trial following the revelations of a former Carabinieri officer, Renato Olino, on the illegal methods used to coerce the four into giving false confessions.